 You can put your MX on a dynamic IP address.
 However, you risk losing messages when the IP address changes.
 This is less likely if you have a stable IP address.
 (Mine changed once over a period of several years.)
 Your ISP may block incoming traffic to the SMTP port (25).
 If this is the case, you won’t be able to run an MX on your server.

 Consider looking for an ISP that provides a static IP address on request.
 Some ISPs provide static IPs for modest to excessive costs, sometimes requiring that you use a business service.
 Local ISPs may offer one or more static IP addresses for free.
 You may still need to request that they unblock port 25.

-If you have a dynamic IP, running bind on your server will not help publishing your IP addresses.
-You However, I recommend configuring it as a caching name server so DNS requests generated by incoming email gets cached.
+If you have a dynamic IP, running bind on your server will not help to publish your IP addresses.
+However, I recommend configuring it as a caching name server so DNS requests generated by incoming email gets cached.
 If you are filtering for Spam, you will generate a lot of DNS requests and it is best practice to cache the results locally.